Medicare Part B is your medical insurance and provides coverage for many things that a standard health insurance policy covers.

 - Ambulance services

 - Basic, necessary health services

-If you are or will be eligible for premium-free Medicare Part A, then you will also be eligible for Medicare Part B as soon as you are eligible for premium-free Medicare Part A.
+Suppose you are or will be eligible for premium-free Medicare Part A. In that case, you will also be eligible for Medicare Part B as soon as you are eligible for premium-free Medicare Part A.

 You cannot just sign up for Medicare Part B when you want to.
 Instead, you can only enroll during certain times of the year.

-If you are required to pay a premium for Medicare Part A, such as if you did not pay in enough to the Social Security and Medicare system during your working years, then you must meet the following qualifications in order to enroll in Medicare Part B:
+If you are required to pay a premium for Medicare Part A, such as if you did not pay enough to the Social Security and Medicare system during your working years, then you must meet the following qualifications to enroll in Medicare Part B:

 - You must be at least 65 years old